alghafli/bitpit/README.txt

     d.listen('size-changed', lambda var: print('total file size:', *var.human_size))

     #done registering callbacks. lets start our download
-    #the following call will not block
+    #the following call will not block. it will start a new download thread
     d.start()

-    #do some other work...
+    #do some other work while download is taking place...

-    #wait for download completion or error if you want
+    #wait for download completion or error
     d.join()

-this module can also be run as a main python script to download a file. you can have a look at the main function for another usage example.
+This module can also be run as a main python script to download a file.
+You can have a look at the main function for another usage example.

 commandline syntax::